-Recommended Guiding Principles for Planning the Future of Florida's Transportation Corridors
+Recommended Guiding Principles for Planning Future Transportation Corridors

 Conservation

 - Identify regionally significant land and water resources prior to determining locations for future corridor investments; implement coordinated land acquisition and/or protection measures prior to or in parallel with implementation of future corridor investments. - Avoid, to the extent feasible, existing lands currently managed for conservation purposes; where avoidance is not feasible, minimize and mitigate impacts on these lands. - Maintain and, where possible, restore and enhance the integrity and connectivity of regionally significant environmental lands.